dward2/BME547/Assignments/final_image_processor.md

 At a minimum, your monitoring-station GUI client should provide a __graphical__ user interface with the following functionality:
-  + Allow the user to select a room number from a list of available numbers on the server.
+  + Allow the user to select a room number from a list of all room numbers on the server.
+The all room numbers list should include any room number that has been sent to the server as part of a patient upload.
   + For the selected room number, display the medical record number, the patient name, the latest CPAP pressure and breathing rate/apnea count/CPAP flow image (if they exist), and the date/time at which this latest CPAP calculated data was uploaded to the server.
   + The information displayed should be from the most recent patient in the room.
+There will only ever be one patient at a time in a room.
+If a patient exists in a room, and then a new patient is sent to the server using the same room number, it can be assumed that the first patient has left the room and the new patient is now the currently active (or most recent) patient in that room.
   + If the apnea count value is two or greater, it should be displayed in red.
-    If it is zero or one, it should be displayed in the default text color used by the rest of the GUI.
+    If the apnea count value is zero or one, it should be displayed in the default text color used by the rest of the GUI.
   + Allow the user to select from a list of the date/times of all stored CPAP calculated data for the selected patient, download the appropriate CPAP flow image, and display the selected image side-by-side with the latest CPAP flow image already